New to welding.

 The gas from the flux protects your weld pool from the air around your weld.
 Plus the flux works to form something called slag over the top of your weld.

 And pulls contaminants out of your hot welded metal.

 The metal round the outside of your flux melts and gives you your filler metal.

 The filler metal in self shielded flux cored wire can be mild steel or stainless steel.

 When Is Self Shielded Flux Core Wire Used?

-Let’s say you’re a farmer with yard or field equipment that has broken down way in the back 100 acres so is some distance or difficult to get to.
+You’ve broken yard or field equipment.
+And it’s way in the back 100 acres.
+So it’s some distance away or tricky to get to.

 The weld is vertical and hard to get to.

 You’d use flux core because it’s ideal for this situation.